ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch/README.md

 > This repository provides a CelebA HQ face identity and attribute recognition model using PyTorch.

+* This dataset has been first introduced in the official PyTorch implementations for <b>[Latent-HSJA](https://github.com/ndb796/LatentHSJA)</b>.
+  * The work is presented at [ECCV 2022 Workshop on Adversarial Robustness in the Real World](https://eccv22-arow.github.io/).

 ### Datasets

 #### Facial Identity Recognition Dataset